Repatriation (cultural property): Ancient world

 War and the subsequent looting of defeated peoples have been common practice since ancient times.
 The stele of King Naram-Sin of Akkad, which is now displayed in the Louvre Museum in Paris, is one of the earliest works of art known to have been looted in war.
 The stele commemorating Naram-Sin's victory in a battle against the Lullubi people in 2250 BCE was taken as war plunder about a thousand years later by the Elamites who relocated it to their capital in Susa, Iran.
 There, it was uncovered in 1898 by French archaeologists.

-The Palladion was the earliest and perhaps the most important stolen statue in western literature.
+The Palladion was the earliest and perhaps most important stolen statue in western literature.
 The small carved wooden statue of an armed Athena served as Troy's protective talisman, which is said to have been stolen by two Greeks who secretly smuggled the statue out of the Temple of Athena.
 It was widely believed in antiquity that the conquest of Troy was only possible because the city had lost its protective talisman.
 This myth illustrates the sacramental significance of statuary in Ancient Greece as divine manifestations of the gods that symbolized power and were often believed to possess supernatural abilities.
 The sacred nature of the statues is further illustrated in the supposed suffering of the victorious Greeks afterward, including Odysseus, who was the mastermind behind the robbery.